 Is Croatia Expensive?

-Croatia is so popular with European, Australian and American tourists, that prices are no longer considered “cheap.”
-Prices at most restaurants throughout the Croatian islands rival those of New York City or Paris.
+Croatia is so popular with European, Australian, and American tourists, that prices are no longer considered “cheap.”
+Prices at most restaurants throughout the Croatian islands rival those of New York City.

 Croatia Gay Life & LGBT Rights

 Croatia provides a wealth of protections to the LGBT community, however gay life in Croatia for locals is not exactly easy.
 Most local Croatians keep their sexuality hidden from the public eye out of fear of discrimination.